Wildlander-mod/wildlander-mod.github.io/_02BeginnersGuide/4-WildlanderWorld/4-The-Divines.md

 Those blessed by Kynareth are granted additional stamina.
 The chosen of Kynareth are exalted with even more stamina.

-> * If you've not used the stolen Eldergleam Sap to repair the Gildergreen, increases stamina by 25.
 > * If you bring the sapling to grow into a new Gildergreen for Danica Pure-Spring, increases stamina by additional 75.

 {: .highlight }
-Kynareth will no longer bless you or allow you to use her shrines if you Steal the Sap
+Kynareth will no longer bless you or allow you to use her shrines if you use nettlebane on the Eldergleam.

 **Mara**